sddl_dec

 Support

-The tool will extract SDDL.SEC files from TVs released in and after 2011.
+The tool can extract SDDL.SEC files from TVs released in and after 2011.
 Older files seem to use a different format.

 Installation